niklases/PyPEF/README.md

 pypef sto2a2m --sto ANEH_jhmmer.sto
 ```

-5. After installing PLMC, generate the evolutionary coupling file, which is used for encoding sequences.
+5. After [installing PLMC](https://github.com/debbiemarkslab/plmc#compilation), generate the evolutionary coupling file, which is used for encoding sequences.
 For example, set `-le` to the value output by `sto2a2m`:

 ```
 plmc -o ANEH_72.6.params -le 72.6 -m 100 -g -f WT_ANEH ANEH_jhmmer.a2m
 ```

 Done!
-The outputted `.params`file can bes used for encoding sequences using the DCA-based encoding technique by providing it to PyPEF; e.g.:
+The output `.params` file can be used for encoding sequences with the DCA-based encoding technique by providing it to PyPEF; e.g.:
 ```
-pypef encode -i 37_ANEH_variants.csv -e dca -m DCAMODEL -w Sequence_WT_ANEH.fa --params ANEH_72.6.params
+pypef -e dca -l LS.fasta -t TS.fasta --regressor pls --params ANEH_72.6.params
 ```